project-trans/MtF-wiki/README-EN.md

 ## Content

-Welcome to the MtF Wiki, a place that may help some transgender women.
+Welcome to the MtF.wiki, a place that may help some transgender women.

 MtF (Male-to-Female), transgender female, refers to a female whose assigned sex is male when she was born.

-MtF Wiki is committed to becoming a free, open, and continuously updated transgender knowledge integration site, where you can learn about all kinds of medicine and medical knowledge, female common sense, and other things.
+MtF.wiki is committed to becoming a free, open, and continuously updated transgender knowledge integration site, where you can learn about all kinds of medicine and medical knowledge, female common sense, and other things.

-The current MtF Wiki is in its infancy.
+The current MtF.wiki is in its infancy.
 Various materials may have not been completed, and there may even be some errors.
-Welcome all enthusiastic sisters to join us and contribute to the MtF Wiki.
+Welcome all enthusiastic sisters to join us and contribute to the MtF.wiki.

 As for the original intention of building this website, in addition to providing a knowledge platform for the majority of MtF groups, it is also eager for others to affirm the setting of gender conversion.